While

 frequencies.

-If this high
+If the high

 frequency